kasnerz/npfl140/05_task_generation/README.md

 Generate a **5-day forecast** based on a JSON file retrieved from the [**forecast API**](https://openweathermap.org/forecast5).
 You can find the input files in `data/forecast`.

+**Careful:** *the 5-day forecast inputs will be probably too large for the models and may get truncated.
+Keep an eye on the input size for each model.
+You can use the `--forecast_pruning_factor` parameter to reduce the data resolution (originally every 3 hours).*

 **Questions**:

 - **2a)** Which qualities would you expect the weather forecast to have (i.e., how should the generated text  be evaluated)?
 - **2b)** Do the generated reports have these qualities?
 If not, what are the issues?
-- **2c)** Can you improve the quality of the forecasts by removing certain fields from the input data?
+- **2c)** How does filtering data items or removing certain fields from the input data improve the output quality?
 - **2d)** Do the insights from 1b)-1d) apply for this task as well?

 ### 🇺🇳 Task #3: Generate a weather report in another language